jw6/Warbler/README.md

 npm -v
 ```

-If they're not installed at this point, please refer to
+If they're not installed at this point, please refer tos

 * [Node](https://nodejs.org/en/) - Node.js® - a JavaScript runtime